Olumiant (baricitinib) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved it to:

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or using a timer.
 You could also download a reminder app on your phone.

 Olumiant comes as an oral tablet that you swallow.
 If you have trouble swallowing tablets, see this article for tips on how to take this form of medication.
 You can also talk with your doctor or pharmacist.
-In some cases, Olumiant can be given in other ways besides swallowing the tablet.
+Sometimes, you can receive Olumiant in ways other than swallowing the tablet.

-If recommended by your doctor, you can dissolve Olumiant tablets in water and drink the solution.
-After drinking it, you should swish some water around in the cup, and drink that water too.
+If your doctor recommends it, you can dissolve Olumiant tablets in water and drink the solution.
+After drinking it, you should swish some water around in the cup and drink that water, too.
 This is to make sure you swallow your whole prescribed dose.
 Follow the specific instructions from your doctor about how to do this.
-You should not crush Olumiant tablets unless your doctor recommends doing this.
+Do not crush Olumiant tablets unless your doctor recommends doing this.

-Healthcare professionals can also give Olumiant through a tube that’s placed in your stomach, mouth, or nose.
-This is typically done if needed for COVID-19 treatment.
+Healthcare professionals can also give Olumiant through a tube a doctor places in your stomach, mouth, or nose.
+People requiring Olumiant to treat severe COVID-19 may need to receive the medication in this way.

 You‘ll take Olumiant once daily, with or without food.
 Try to take it at the same time every day.
 This helps keep a steady level of the drug in your body so Olumiant can work effectively.